Edited by Pat Bitton

 With editing software of Movavi professional quality, virtually any music file format and video file format can come together in a smooth final multi-media project.
 Movavi software improves the quality and color of your clips.
 There is no watermark on the output video if you choose.

-Use Movavi Video Editor Business to add background music, sounds effects, or a soundtrack – or all three, of course – to tutorial and marketing videos, your creative work for YouTube, unforgettable family video keepsakes, of any other project.
+Use Movavi Business Suite to add background music, sounds effects, or a soundtrack – or all three, of course – to tutorial and marketing videos, your creative work for YouTube, unforgettable family video keepsakes, of any other project.
 Edit clips in the professional video editor, record screen activity and webcam, and save videos in any popular format.

 Upload your video to YouTube or anywhere on the web directly from the Movavi program to save time and hassle.